Romitoskj/UniversityNotes/Distributed Systems/1 - Computing predicates on global states.md

 The **global state** of a distributed system is the _union of the states_ of the individual processes, which do not shares memory but communicate solely through exchange of messages.

->The fundamental problem is to ensure that a global state constructed in this manner is meaningful
+>The fundamental problem is to ensure that a global state constructed in this manner is meaningful.